 Every print will have a different width because I treat each photograph as its own entity.
 I therefore don’t force an image to confine to any particular dimensions and for this reason, I only give the measurements of the longest side.
 If however you would like to know the shortest side’s dimensions of your chosen print, then I can give this to you easily when you send me your enquiry.

 The first thing to do is to browse my ‘From The Field Galleries‘.
-Each gallery has a contact form at the bottom of it and every print has a number in its title.
-Simply fill out the contact box and reference the gallery name and print number you are interested in.
+Each gallery has a contact form at the bottom of it and every print has a title.
+Simply fill out the contact box and reference the gallery name and print name you are interested in.
 I will email you a reply as soon as I am back from safari and have mobile data coverage.
 Alternatively, you can email me regarding any photo of mine you see anywhere on this website or on any of my social media platforms or printed media.
-Send me a short description of the image via my contact page, and I will email you a low res version – just to make sure we are on the same page.
+Send me a short description of the image via my contact page, and I will email you a low res version, just to make sure we are talking about the same image.